madelson/DistributedLock/README.md

 DistributedLock is a lightweight .NET library that makes it easy to set up and use system-wide or fully distributed locks.

+DistributedLock is available for download as a [NuGet package](https://www.nuget.org/packages/DistributedLock).

 ## System-wide locks

 System-wide locks are great for synchronizing between processes or .NET application domains: